DIMITRI P. AGAMANOLIS, M. D. Akron Childrens Hospital Northeast Ohio Medical University Neuropathology

 Aqueductal atresia

-Aqueductal atresia and aqueductal stenosis are the most common causes of congenital hydrocephalus, with the Chiari II malformation (see below) being a close second.
 Aqueductal atresia is a disruption that occurs in utero or post-natally.
 It may be caused by clots from intraventricular bleeding, infection, and other pathologies that cause gliosis and obliterate the aqueduct.
 Sometimes, a few rudimentary ependymal-lined tubules are seen in place of the aqueduct (aqueductal forking).
 These small channels are not enough to convey CSF from the third to the fourth ventricle.
-Aqueductal atresia is usually associated with other disruptive brain lesions.
+Aqueductal atresia is usually associated with other disruptive brain Aqueductal atresia cannot be distinguished by MRI from aqueductal stenosis, and the MRI diagnosis of aqueductal stenosis includes both entities.

 CHIARI MALFORMATIONS